Integrating Insulin Resistance Remission into

 The Silent Pathway: From Root Cause to Manifest Disease

-The most visible and concrete outcomes — the conditions people present with — sit at the top.
-The causal chain descends to its most subtle root cause at the bottom.
+The most visible conditions — what people present with — sit at the top.
+The causal chain descends to its root at the bottom.

 "Insulin resistance is the root cause of many heart conditions."